 Exploring Identity, Language and Sense of Place Through Art

 Apr 29 - Jun 29 | SAT | 5:30PM - 9:00PM

 Art Association, 240 S. Glenwood Street

-One of these pieces will be a video featuring the parallel landscapes shared by Jackson and Tlaxcala.
-Artist Edgardo Aragón's pieces are slowly narrated stories, detailing the description of a memory or the reconstruction of a personal experience which points to some of the darkest sides of social and economic reality.”
-(Cecilia Delgado Masse).
-Aragón will be working with Angel Ramos from Hoback Junction.
-The video will feature some of Angel’s experiences working to integrate into the Jackson community and still maintain connections with his hometown.
+Aragón will present a video showcasing the parallel landscapes shared by Jackson and Tlaxcala, Mexico.
+In collaboration with Angel Ramos from Hoback Junction, Aragón will feature some of Angel’s experiences working to integrate into the Jackson community and still maintain connections with his hometown.

-The second art piece will feature housing, shelter, and territory issues in Jackson.
-The artist will be Sandra Calvo whose “artistic practice is social, collaborative and site specific."
-Calvo will work with Carmina and Jorge Moreno from One22 to design an installation piece that reflects housing challenges and the people impacted.
+Utilizing her social, collaborative and site-specific artistic practice, Calvo’s piece will showcase housing, shelter, and territory issues in Jackson.
+In collaboration with Carmina and Jorge Moreno from One22, Calvo’s installation piece reflects housing challenges here in Teton County and the people impacted.

 Veronica Gerber Bicecci

 Collaborating with Patti Rocha, Gerber presents a radio program in both English and Spanish that combines both visual and performance pieces to highlight the experience of similar stories being told in both English and in Spanish.

 Art in Translation is presented by the Art Association of Jackson Hole in collaboration with Center for the Arts and is supported by the National Endowment for the Arts, the Community Foundation of Jackson Hole, the Center of Wonder, and the William E. Weiss Foundation.
 For more information on Art in Translation, visit artassociation.org.